Skip to content

 Drive-thru restaurants were hot properties for consumers during the pandemic when in-person dining shut down; now a major drive-thru portfolio set to hit the market this fall is on the menu of investors.

 The portfolio, consisting of 18 quick-service restaurants overseen by Franchise Management Inc. (FMI), is listed with Marcus & Millichap’s NNN Group, based in Vancouver.
-FMI acquired the locations last year and is now divesting itself of the real estate.
+FMI acquired the locations last year, leasing the real estate from the former owner, who is now divesting itself of the real estate.

 Spread across B.C., Alberta and Saskatchewan, the portfolio is expected to attract a wide range of buyers, from private investors to institutions, syndicates and even individual owner-users.